jambonz/freeswitch-modules/README.md

 ## Licensing

 This software is available under a dual-licensing scheme.
 For specific use in a standalone [jambonz](https://jambonz.org) deployment, the [MIT License](./LICENSE_MIT) applies.
+For all other uses, the software is licensed for use under the [AGPL Version 3.0 license](./LICENSE_AGPL-3.0).

 Please review [COPYING](./COPYING) for detailed information in order to assess whether your intended usage meets these specific conditions.

-For all other uses, the software is licensed for use under the [AGPL Version 3.0 license](./LICENSE_AGPL-3.0)

-## Contributing
+## Contributing to the software

-If you wish to contribute, please review [our rules](./CONTRIBUTING.md).
+If you wish to contribute changes, please review [our rules](./CONTRIBUTING.md).